 By Briana Seftel

 There are many reasons to visit the Dutch capital: delicious stroopwafel, historic 16th century architecture, and romantic canals.
 Still not convinced?
-Take a look at these nine reasons why you should visit amazing Amsterdam.
+Take a look at these nine reasons why you should visit Amsterdam.

 View vacation packages to Amsterdam >